 4. Mid-Day Meal Scheme: Addresses malnutrition and encourages school attendance by offering primary school pupils free nutritional lunches.

-5. Conditional Cash Transfer Programmes: By offering incentives to families, these programmes encourage universal access to education and lower financial obstacles to education.
+5. Conditional Cash Transfer Programmes: These programmes offer incentives to families, encouraging universal access to education and lowering financial obstacles to it.

-6. School feeding programmes: Ensures students receive appropriate nourishment, improving attendance, focus, and academic achievement.
+6. School feeding programs: Ensures students receive appropriate nourishment, improving attendance, focus, and academic achievement.

-7. Scholarships & Grants: These programmes offer financial assistance to students from low-income households by paying for things like tuition, books, uniforms, and transportation.
+7. Scholarships & Grants: These programs offer financial assistance to students from low-income households by paying for things like tuition, books, uniforms, and transportation.

-8. Teacher Training and Professional Development: Through thorough training programmes, improves educator abilities and competences, hence raising the standard of education.
+8. Teacher Training and Professional Development: Thorough training programs improve educators’ abilities and competencies, hence raising the standard of education.

 9. Monitoring and Accountability Mechanisms: Sets up procedures to monitor progress, spot deficiencies, and hold accountable those in charge of providing high-quality education.